-Initially, I had a plan to stay there for 2 to 3 days but because I was running with time so I did a day trip to Blue Mountain from Sydney.
+Initially, I had the plan to stay there for 2 to 3 days but because I was running with time so I did a day trip to Blue Mountain from Sydney.

 There are a lot many spots you can see either for a day tour or for 2 to 3 days.
 I have chosen a day tour and almost covered places like Katoomba, Three Sisters rock, echo Points, Lookout, Leura Cascade and a Village tour and many more spots.
 The walking trail was so scenic that I almost forgot to reach the bus stop and walk, I came across the railway station.

 I have been to Sydney in the month of October and that’s the perfect month to visit the place.
-Cool-weather neither hot nor cold and you can easily stroll around the places without feeling uneasiness.
-Make sure you wear good comfy shoes and carry a few important things like a water bottle, some snacks, some cash, a guide book etc.
+Cool-weather neither hot nor cold and you can easily stroll around the places without feeling uneasy.
+Make sure you wear good comfy shoes and carry a few important things like a water bottle, some snacks, some cash, a guidebook etc.

 The Blue Mountains is really a sweeping area that envelops in excess of 10,000 square kilometres, 40 unique towns, and a one million hectare national park with 200+ km of trails and an expected 1,000 plant species!
-Given the two it’s spread and one of a kind wonder, it is difficult to explore the complete World Heritage Site in a single visit, so I am jotting down some unique spots which I encountered at my day tour.
+Given the two its spread and one-of-a-kind wonder, it is difficult to explore the complete World Heritage Site in a single visit, so I am jotting down some unique spots which I encountered on my day tour.

 Backtrack your means to the junction, and this time stroll up the means to the confined sandstone island of Reid’s Plateau.
 A track circles right around, wriggling through an eccentric man-made cavern cover and evading the edge of a deep ravine, before bringing you out to the world’s best view.